 No, there is not a separate application for international applicants.
-All first-year applicants are required to apply online using our institutional application, the Common App, or the Coalition Application.
+All first-year applicants are required to apply online using our institutional application or the Common App.
 Once you submit your application form, you will need to check your Application Status Check for updates to your application status and for notification of received or missing documents.
 Your admission decision will also be available on your Application Status Check portal.

 If you attended a school outside the United States, the International School Form will be added to your Application Checklist to help us better understand your educational curriculum and determine what items we will need to review your application.
 Please complete this form before the deadline to allow plenty of time for you to submit any additional required materials we may need.

 All credentials from non-U.S. institutions must be evaluated by a foreign-credential-evaluation agency to include a U.S. equivalent grade point average.
 We recommend using a member of the National Association of Credential Evaluation Services.
 All academic records must be issued in the native language and be accompanied by a certified English translation.
 To be considered official, your evaluation must be sent directly to our office by the evaluation agency.

 All credentials from non-U.S. institutions must be evaluated by a foreign-credential-evaluation agency, preferably a member of the National Association of Credential Evaluation Services.
 All academic records must be issued in the native language and be accompanied by a certified English translation.
 High school documents need to include a U.S. equivalent grade point average.
 University documents need to include a course-by-course evaluation.
 To be considered official, your evaluation must be sent directly to our office by the evaluation agency.

 International first-year applicants who indicated that they were completing an exam-based curriculum will need to submit official or certified copies of their examination results.
 These results must be sent directly to Florida State by the issuing school or testing agency.